LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 Listener responses were labeled as “hits” if the button press occurred between 100 and 1000 ms after the onset of “O” stimuli in the target stream.
-Responses at any other time during the trial were considered “false alarms”.
+Responses at any other time during the trial were considered “false alarms.”
 False alarm responses occurring between 100 and 1000 ms following the onset of “O” stimuli in the *masker stream* were additionally labeled as “responses to foils” to aid in assessing failures to selectively attend to the target stream.
 As